An in-depth look at the UK TV program performances

 The Move

 There is very little known about this performance as it and all repeats have been wiped from the BBC archives.
-It assumed to be a fully live performance.
+It confirmed as a mimed performance.

 November 4, 1971